Education Secretary sets out aims for higher education

 Beyond this, the sector has excelled in adapting to take on as many students as possible, whilst of course taking responsibility and ensuring COVID-19 measures and precautions are adhered to.

-I want to take this opportunity to land three key messages with you.
-The first is to keep going.
+I want to take this opportunity to land three key messages with you:

 I’ve acknowledged some of the great work already done by the sector - but this will need to continue as we work through this uncertain period of time together.